bloohunnits/shooterjs/README.md

 cd ~/dev
 ```

-Then create the game folders than navigate to the path
+Then create the game folders and navigate to the path
 ```bash
 mkdir games
 cd games